pa/dotman/README.md

 ## Installation

 Just a binary for now, so go to the [release page](https://github.com/pa/dotman/releases), find the version you want and download the archive.
 Unpack it and put the binary to somewhere you want (on UNIX-y systems, /usr/local/bin or the like).
+Make sure to turn on the executable bits if you are using custom location.

 ## Demo
 A quick demo of the tool,